by Michael W. Taft

 When you practice mindfulness meditation on your internal environment, such as meditating on body sensations, you are learning to focus awareness on yourself.
 The more you do this, the more refined, deep, and broad your ability to monitor your internal environment becomes.
 And this has a really interesting effect: according to researcher Sara Lazar, PhD, it actually grows your prefrontal cortex—the area of your brain that is responsible for (among other things) the capacity to feel empathy for others.
 Just like lifting weights bulks up your muscles, meditation bulks up your prefrontal cortex, which means you become better at tuning into other people, and knowing (or at least making much better guesses about) what they’re feeling and thinking.

 So tune into yourself in meditation, get yourself a healthy mind, and then go out and create some healthy relationships with the people around you.
-Life won’t be perfect, of course, but you will notice that you are the cause of less friction and fighting, and more love and laughter than before.
+With your emotional intelligence and mindfulness, life won’t be perfect, of course, but you will notice that you are the cause of less friction and fighting, and more love and laughter than before.
 Less toxic, and more helpful.
 This is how sitting alone in a room quietly observing your own body sensations can actually make the world a better place.